 EKG Electrodes Placement

-In the case of an amputee patient, the corresponding electrode will be placed on the residual limb, or failing this, on the nearest region of the torso (shoulders or lower abdominal region).
+In the case of a patient with an amputated limb, the corresponding electrode will be placed on the residual limb, or failing this, on the nearest region of the torso (shoulders or lower abdominal region).

-The six precordial electrodes are located on the precordial region.
+The six precordial electrodes are located on the precordial region 1 2.

-- V1: In the fourth intercostal space, just to the right of the sternum.
+- V1: in the fourth intercostal space at the right sternal border.

-- V5: At the same level as electrode V4, in the left anterior axillary line.
+- V5: in the horizontal plane of V4 in the anterior axillary line.

-- V6: At the same level as electrodes V4 and V5, in the left midaxillary line.
+- V6: in the horizontal plane of V4 and V5 in the midaxillary line.

 Electrodes for Right-Side and Posterior Leads

-In certain patients, in case of suspicion of Posterior or Right Ventricle Infarction, it is advisable to place the electrodes in positions other than described to obtain the Posterior and Right-sided leads.
+In certain patients, in case of suspicion of posterior or right ventricle myocardial infarction, it is advisable to place the electrodes in positions other than described to obtain the posterior and right-sided leads.